Absorberend/FAQ-accordion-card-challenge/readme.md

 # FAQ accordion card challenge
-This is my solution for the "FAQ accordion card challenge" challenge of Frontend Mentor.
+This is my solution for the "FAQ accordion card" challenge of Frontend Mentor.

 You can find the Frontend Mentor challenge here: https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam